Sahaj09/sahaj09.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in the computer science department at Indiana University.
+I am a Ph.D. candidate in the computer science department at Indiana University.
 I am broadly interested in cognitive mechanisms that enable intelligent systems to develop general-purpose capabilities.

 Outside work, I like to bike with friends, find new coffee shops to work at, and dream of building generalist models that are better understood by us.